 - Do not dispose of damaged goods until your insurers have had a chance to inspect them.

 The quality of the mains drinking water to your premises may have been affected.
 United Utilities will be monitoring the quality of the drinking water.
 If you have any queries or feel you have cause to be concerned about the quality of your water supply please contact 0345 672 3723.
 Any taps which have been submerged in contaminated flood water should be cleaned using a bleach solution and run for 30 seconds prior to the water being used.
 If you are on a private water supply and have been affected by flooding you should assume the supply may have been contaminated and is not fit to use without boiling.
-Even if you have a treatment method it may be the contamination is heavy (this may not be visible) and the treatment method may have been unable to cope.
-Therefore still treat water as contaminated and boil accordingly.
-If your water supply has changed colour significantly from the norm, that is it has gone darker in colour and or has suspended solids in it, you should assume the supply has been exposed to higher than normal levels of surface contamination due to the adverse weather conditions and you should boil all water for drinking and cooking until the supply has returned to its normal colour.
-If you have disinfection such as Ultra Violet or another form of disinfection do not assume the supply is safe even if coloured, as in exceptional conditions, any equipment can be compromised.
+Even if you have a treatment method it may be that contamination is heavy.
+This may not be visible.
+The treatment method may have been unable to cope.
+Still treat water as contaminated and boil accordingly.
+If your water supply has changed colour significantly, that is, it has gone darker in colour and or has suspended solids in it, you should assume the supply has been exposed to higher than normal levels of surface contamination due to the adverse weather conditions.
+You should boil all water for drinking and cooking until the supply has returned to its normal colour.
+If you have disinfection such as Ultra Violet or another form of disinfection do not assume the supply is safe, even if coloured, as in exceptional conditions, any equipment can be compromised.

 Cleaning up after the flood

 - Do not re-enter your premises until all flood water has been removed.
 Cumbria Fire and Rescue Service may be able to help you with pumping water out of your house.
-Please remember others may also need this help so you may have to wait your turn and there is no point pumping out rising water as it will come straight back into the property.
+Please remember others may also need this help.
+You may have to wait your turn.
+There is no point pumping out rising water as it will come straight back into the property.

 - Put on protective clothing before starting any clean up.
-Wash your hands thoroughly after handling anything that may be contaminated and ideally use hot soapy water and liquid antibacterial soap.
+Wash your hands thoroughly after handling anything that may be contaminated.
+Ideally, use hot soapy water and liquid antibacterial soap.

-- Clean all hard surfaces - food preparation areas, surfaces, equipment, glasses, crockery, food containers, beer-lines and optics - with hot soapy water several times until visually clean, followed by washing down with a food safe disinfectant, (disinfectant or sanitiser that meets British Standard EN 1276:1997 or British Standard EN 13697:2001, this information should be found on the label of the product), adhering to manufacturers' directions.
+- Clean all hard surfaces, food preparation areas, surfaces, equipment, glasses, crockery, food containers, beer-lines and optics with hot soapy water several times until visually clean.
+This should be followed by washing down with a food safe disinfectant.
+A disinfectant or sanitiser that meets British Standard EN 1276:1997, or British Standard EN 13697:2001.
+This information should be found on the label of the product.
+You should adhere to the manufacturer's directions.
 Heavily contaminated items should be disposed of.

 - All food that may have been contaminated must be destroyed.
-Initially this must be double bagged and ideally placed in a sealed container to prevent attracting pests.
+This must be double-bagged.
+Ideally, it should be placed in a sealed container to prevent attracting pests.

 - Where canned and unopened packaged foods have been in contact with flood water, they should be disposed of.